Skip to main content

 Puyero Venezuelan Flavor

-Small but mighty, this colorful Society Hill BYOB has customers head to the counter to order Venezuelan street food: amazing arepas, patacónes and house-made lemonades.
+Small but mighty, this BYOB has customers heading to Queen Village and University City to order amazing Venezuelan street food like arepas, patacónes, empanadas and papelón con limón (house-made lemonades).

 Where: Puyero Venezuelan Flavor, 524 S. 4th Street, Philadelphia, PA